MovieLabs/mddf/README.md

 ### Native Executables (DEPRECATED):

 Prior to v1.5 native executables for OS-X, Windows, and Linux were also provided.
 While these are still available for download, usage is not recommended as they will lack support for the latest MDDF formats and standards.
-Laso note that the executable  Java jar provides support for both the Avails and Manifest Validators, in contrast to the OS-specific executables in which there is a separate executable for each validation tool
+Also note that the executable  Java jar provides support for both the Avails and Manifest Validators, in contrast to the OS-specific executables in which there is a separate executable for each validation tool